LaNsHoR/basic-modals/README.md

 This is the parameter list accepted by `veil`.
 All of them are optional.

 - `text`: Text content.
 The default value is '' (empty string).
+- `className`: A class attribute applied to the veil's root element.
+- `id`: An id attribute applied to the veil's root element.

 ### Use 1: Invoking it and closing it after 3 seconds